TalhoukLab/nanostringr/README.md

 -   `NanoStringQC`: Computes quality assurance metrics.
 -   `HKnorm`: Performs log (base 2) transformation and normalization to Housekeeping Genes
--   `refMethod`: Performs batch effect correction using the reference-based strategie
+-   `refMethod`: Performs batch effect correction using the reference-based strategy

 A [vignette](http://htmlpreview.github.io/?https://github.com/OVCARE/nanostringr/blob/master/vignettes/Overview.html) that reproduces most of the analyses in the paper is included.
 The vignettes can be accessed in R using